YikunLi9/YikunLi9.github.io/_pages/cv.md

 * Experience in data visualization:
   * <I>Unity</I>

+* Background about control technology, electrical engineering and sensor technology.

 * Experienced hands-on innovation and entrepreneurship courses and programs, with considerable teamwork and leadership skills,  and strong skill of presentation etc.

 Publications